bradymholt/geekytidbits.com/_posts/2016/2016-07-23-development-tools-i-use.md

 - [Twitter](https://twitter.com) - Twitter is a great resource for staying up to date with tidbits in software development.
 I avoided Twitter for years because I considered it distracting and purely social but it turns out I learn a ton of stuff just by following smart people on there.
 You can find me [@bradyholt](https://twitter.com/bradymholt).
 - [Hacker News](https://news.ycombinator.com/).
 I read this daily, along with everyone else.
 You can learn a ton a stuff on here.
 - [Reddit](https://www.reddit.com/r/programming/) - The /r/programming subreddit is a great resource to keep up with interesting articles and news.
 - [Feedly](http://feedly.com/) - When I come across a blog or a site that has great content, I will add it to my Feedly list and read through new articles from time to time.
-Also, I have a "Podcast" category in here which is a great way to following the podcasts I like to listen to.
+Also, I have a "Podcast" category in here which is a great way to follow the podcasts I like to listen to.

 Wow, a lot has changed from 5 years ago!